apostrophecms/docs/docs/reference/server-events.md

 ## `@apostrophecms/doc-type`

-These events are emitted by all page type and piece type modules since they extend `@apostrophecms/doc-type`.
+These events are emitted by **all page type and piece type modules** since they extend `@apostrophecms/doc-type`.
 In most cases it will be best to watch for the event from a piece type or page type module rather than the doc type module.

-If specifically watching `@apostrophecms/doc-type:` events (e.g., `@apostrophecms/doc-type:beforeInsert`), **it will normally be important to check the `type` of the document in question** before proceeding with the handler's work.
+If specifically watching events on `@apostrophecms/doc-type`, as opposed to modules that extend it, **it will normally be important to check the `type` of the document in question** before proceeding with the handler's work.

 ### `beforeInsert`